polevaultweb/wpos3-acceptance-testing-example/README.md

 # WP Offload S3 - Automated Acceptance Testing Example Using Codeception

-This is an example of how to perform automated acceptance testing using Codeception of a WordPress plugin.
+This is an example of how to perform automated acceptance testing of a WordPress plugin using [Codeception](http://codeception.com/).

 It is a companion to the Delicious Brains [post](https://deliciousbrains.com/?p=15941) on the same topic.